jamesshore/quixote/docs/SizeDescriptor.md

 Size descriptors may be compared to another size descriptor or to a number.

 At present, comparisons are artificially limited.
 It's possible to allow more flexibility, such as comparing sizes to positions.
-The current approach is an experiment to see if it's more useful to fail fast than provide flexibility.
+The current approach is an experiment to see if it's more useful to fail fast than to provide flexibility.
 Please share your opinion about this tradeoff by contributing to [issue #6](https://github.com/jamesshore/quixote/issues/6).

 ### Common API